 - Put your seat back as much as you can (most people will be doing the same so don’t be nervous and definitely don’t get mad at people doing this).

 Follow all of these steps and you should give yourself a good start to a dreamy night and a great night bus experience!

 7. Entertain yourself

 If sleep is just not coming to you, the last thing you want to do is stare at the back of the headrest for the remainder of the trip.
 Entertainment is key to South America night bus survival!
-Some tourist buses may provide their own entertainment, although you should never expect this.
+Some tourist buses may provide their own entertainment, (almost always Spanish movies which are badly dubbed) although you should never expect this.